ernesto-butto/catwizard-blog/_posts/2018-12-10-integrations.md

 ## Finding the middle ground: Custom vs Off The Shelf Software

-> Just set it and forget it!
+> “The vision always precedes and itself determines the realization.”
 >
-> —- RON POPEIL, founder of RONCO; responsible for more, than $1 billion in sales of rotisserie chicken roasters
+> -- Lillian Whiting

 As you can see in the previous steps, you need to understand why are you doing the integration, identify what data to use, from which systems, and figure out how to merge them together.